5 Facts for Staying Healthy in Winter

 If you cough up yellow mucus, on the other hand, your body is still fighting the illness that is making you sick.
 Clear mucus is seen when the illness is just getting started.

-These facts should not keep you from getting a flu shot.
-You will be protected from the most common strains of flu and if you do get sick, your symptoms are not likely to be as severe.
+A flu shot is not a guarantee that you will not get the flu, since there is no vaccine that is 100% effective.
+But this should not keep you from getting a flu shot.
+You will be protected from the most common strains of flu, and if you do get sick, your symptoms are not likely to be as severe.

 4. Dry heat from the radiator makes you sick

 According to J Dutton, MD 2, an otolaryngologist at Rush, that statement is not true.
 "Radiator heat can dry out your nasal passages and cause discomfort and nose bleeds, but it can’t cause a respiratory infection."